Lois Barclay Murphy: Biography

 Murphy was born to May (née Hartley), a teacher and Wade Barclay Barclay, a pastor.
 Her parents expected all of their children to make significant contributions to the world, which was then an unusual expectation of women.
 As the oldest of five children, she played a large role in caring for her younger siblings.
 Due to her parents' careers, the family moved frequently and by her 16th birthday they had moved 13 times.
 During this time she was struck by how different lives were for rural and urban children and observed how some were neglected and thought of poorly.

-She married Garner Murphy in 1924; the couple had two children.
+She married Gardner Murphy in 1924; the couple had two children.
 Murphy's partnership was helpful academically; it allowed her to make great strides in her field.
 Murphy disliked the behaviorist approach to child psychology that was common at the time, specifically Watson's ideas about the discipline of children, so it was not until she was introduced to her future husband, Gardner Murphy, and other psychologists with less strict views that she kindled a serious interest in developmental psychology.
 She died of congestive heart failure at the age of 101 on December 24, 2003.